 This is a cool feature that I used a lot at first and now don’t really use so much because the grain always just looks better at 60MP.

 The 60MP sensor that lets you pixel bin into different resolutions is fantastic.
-At first, I didn’t want a 60MP in an M camera because I shoot a lot and don’t like having to buy new hard drives all the time.
-I’m also on a Synology server and upgrading hard drive space is very expensive and difficult to do.
+At first, I didn’t want a 60MP in an M camera because I shoot a lot and don’t like buying new hard drives all the time.
+I’m also on a Synology server, and upgrading hard drive space is very expensive and difficult.
 So having the ability to bin down to 36MP or 18MP is really nice, especially since you gain a little dynamic range from doing so.

 This was actually one of the reasons I bought this camera.
-I can shoot most of the time at 36MP or 18MP which supposedly gives you more dynamic range, but then I can also now use this camera for landscape photography on a tripod with that 60MP sensor and have a relatively compact full-frame system.
+I can shoot most of the time at 36MP or 18MP, which supposedly gives you more dynamic range, but I can also now use this camera for landscape photography on a tripod with that 60MP sensor and a relatively compact full-frame system.

 There is a lot of debate with regards to 60MP being worth it when shooting handheld, but one positive is you do get finer grain at 60MP and I do find it easier to clean up when shooting at high ISO compared to the lower resolutions.
 There is something weird about the grain when shooting in 36MP or 18MP and it’s difficult to clean up without things looking smeary.
 I was hoping doing the binning pixels down to 18MP or 36MP would give me a cleaner image as you would expect from a Nikon Z6 or A7III, but that’s not fully the case here since the grain is not as pleasant at those binned resolutions.